jeremyckahn/shifty/README.md

 Tweeny
 ===

 Tweeny is a tweening engine for JavaScript.
 That's it.
-Tweeny is meant to be a low level tool that can be encapsulated by higher-level tools.
+Tweeny is a low level tool that can be encapsulated by higher-level tools.
 At its core, it does:

   * Tweening.
   * Extensibility hooks for the tweening.

-Tweeny doesn't do:
+The Tweeny core doesn't do:

   * Keyframing.
   * Queuing.
   * Drawing.
   * Much else.

-If you need functionality like this and more, you can easily extend Tweeny's core (`tweeny.core.js`) with whatever you need.
+If you need functionality like this and more, you can easily extend or wrap Tweeny's core with whatever you need.

 Using Tweeny
 ---

 If you just want raw tweening functionality, all you need is `tweeny.core.js`.
-All of the source files are in the `src` directory.
-Just drop that in your page, and you are done.
+This is in the `src` directory.
+Just drop that in your page, and you are ready to go.
 If you want to use Tweeny extensions, just include them in the page after `tweeny.core.js`.

+Currently, there are extensions, included in this repo, for:

+  * queueing

+Extension source files can also be found in the `src` directory.

 API
 ===